InternetofAwesome/morning-edition/README.md

 You will need to have the AWS CLI installed for most of these to work.
 If you're running Windows, you're already doing it wrong.

 `update.sh` - Update your lambda function.
 This create a `.zip` file with the dependencies required for the script to run, and upload the package to AWS Lambda. _This may not work if you're running something other than 64-bit Linux._
-`run.sh` - Run the lambda function
+`run.sh` - Run the lambda function from AWS
 `run.py` - Test the script locally
 `function.py` - The heavy lifting.
 This does the work to scrape NPR's site and creating the feed

 ## AWS Config Details
 I'll caveat this by saying, I'm by no means an AWS expert.
 Here's what I did:
-1. Create the lambda function, and call it `morning-edition`.
+1. Create the AWS Lambda function, and call it `morning-edition`.
 Make sure it's in the default region configured when you did `aws configure`.
 Configure this as a `GET` event.
 1. This is a long-ish running function.
 Increase your Lambda timeout to ~10 seconds.
 For my use case, which is personal, this is fine.
 1. Create an API gateway function that uses your lambda, and make sure it uses the `GET` method.
 1. Make a mapping template in API gateway for `application/rss+xml`.
 Delete the others.
 1. Paste the following into the mapping template, otherwise your API will return the XML enclosed in quotes, which will break things: `$input.path('$')`
 1. For the Integration Request portion of API gateway, point it to your Lambda function.
 In my case, `morning-edition`
+1. In order to use `run.sh` and `update.sh`, you'll need to configure the AWS CLI with credentials.
+You can create those in AWS IAM.
+I created a user called lambda-cli, and attached it to the groups `AWSLambdaFullAccess` and `lambda-list-functions`.
+1. From there, you'll just need to run `aws configure` and copy-paste some things.
+Make sure your AWS region matches that of the user, lambda function, and the gateway - Not sure if all of those are strictly necessary, but that's what I did.

 That's probably it...
 If you have issues, feel free to ask questions, or contribute.